 How to find an emergency dentist near me?

-If you have a dental emergency during regular working hours, it’s just a case of finding a local dentist that can fit you in quickly.
+If you have a dental emergency during regular working hours, you can make an emergency appointment within office hours.
+It's just a case of finding a local dentist that can fit you in quickly.
 Most dentists build time into their schedule that allows them to see patients at short notice if urgent dental treatment is needed.